 Roommate Agreement: When living with a roommate or multiple roommates, issues can arise.
 Before finalizing your housing situation, it’s a good idea to sit down with your roommate(s) to discuss apartment/house rules and delegate responsibilities.

 Roommate Conflicts: Even if you get along well with your roommates and abide by your house rules, conflicts can always come up.
 It’s important to communicate with your roommates to avoid escalating a problem.
 You can also contact InterExchange for advice regarding a housing conflict.

-There are a lot of housing scams, especially on the internet, so you must conduct your housing search carefully.
-It is highly recommended that you secure short-term housing upon arrival (e.g. in a hostel) and conduct your housing search once you are in the U.S. If you absolutely must secure long-term housing before arriving in the U.S., it is recommended that you look for an established university or residence facility rather than an individual apartment owner.
+There are a lot of housing scams, so you must conduct your housing search carefully.
+It is highly recommended that you secure short-term housing upon arrival (e.g. in a hostel) and conduct your housing search once you are in the U.S. This will allow you to see the property and meet your landlord/lady or prospective roommate(s) without requiring you to wire large sums of money to someone you have never met.
+If you absolutely must secure permanent housing before arriving in the USA, it is recommended that you look for an established university or residence facility rather than an individual apartment owner.

-Please make sure to read the instructions first about what to include in the report.
+If you find you have been the victim of a housing scam, report it to the FTC and/or the FBI’s Internet Crime Complaint Center (IC3).
+Please make sure to read the information/instructions first about what to include in the report.

 Know your rights and what you’ve agreed to — read your lease!

 Questions to Ask

 - Cost of housing per week or per month?